$ 1,850,000 | 5 bedrooms | 3.5 bathrooms | 4000 sq. ft.

-Sold & Closed.
+THIS PROPERTY IS SOLD.
 The best house on the block is finally for sale.
 This three-family brownstone is what we all dream of owning one day.
 Measuring nearly 4,000 square feet, heavy hard woods are intermixed with exposed brick, stained glass, and delicate woodwork.
 Large north and south-facing bay windows add dimension and flood the home with light.
 The period details are ornate without being ostentatious.

 Built in 1899 by Axel Hedman in the Romanesque Revival Style, the home is part of the proposed Stuyvesant West Landmark District, an area of stunning townhomes.
-Axel Hedman contributed much to Brooklyn in his plus 40-year architectural career.
+Axel Hedman contributed much to Brooklyn in his 40-plus-year architectural career.
 He had successful partnerships with other great period architects like Magnus Dahlander and Eugene Schoen, yet he mostly designed under his own name.

 Jefferson Avenue is on one of Stuyvesant Heights most coveted blocks, and the surrounding area is row after row of two and three story exquisitely designed townhouses set upon broad tree-lined streets.
 Developed between 1870 and 1920, Stuyvesant Heights is an almost exclusively residential neighborhood with small businesses and shops serving the community.

-North and South Bay Windows + 12 foot ceilings + Upgraded infrastructure, including electrical and plumbing + Awesome turn-of-the-last-century hardware + Income from above + Transportation to downtown Brooklyn and Manhattan at the EXPRESS A/C Nostrand subway stop.
+North and South Bay Windows + 12 foot ceilings + upgraded infrastructure, including electrical and plumbing + Awesome turn-of-the-last-century hardware + Income from above + Transportation to downtown Brooklyn and Manhattan at the EXPRESS A/C Nostrand subway stop.